BrunoValan/AIPI_Final_Project/README.md

 ***

 ### setup.py
-contains script for data loading, merging, feature generation and pre-processing and model trainng
+contains script for data loading, merging, feature generation and pre-processing and model trainng and prediction.
+Run this file throught the command line to output the classification report of the optimized model on the test set.
-***

-### app,py
-currently contains script to generate predictions on test set.
 ***

 ### models
 directory for saved model objects